net-daemon/docs/docs/v3/started/installation.md

 There are several ways to deploy your apps:

 - Using a Home Assistant add-on
-- In the NetDaemon docker container
+- In the NetDaemon Docker container
 - Or using the template as base to deploy your own setup

 ## Deploy as Home Assistant add-on